ietf-wg-acme/acme/draft-ietf-acme-acme.md

 set to "application/jose+json".
 If a request does not meet this requirement, then the server MUST return a response with status code 415 (Unsupported Media Type).

+## POST-as-GET Requests

+Note that authentication via signed JWS request bodies implies that requests without an entity body are not authenticated, in particular GET requests.
+Except for the cases described in this section, if the server receives a GET request, it MUST return an error with status code 405 "Method Not Allowed" and type "malformedRequest".

+If a client wishes to fetch a resource from the server (which would otherwise be done with a GET), then it MUST send a POST request with a JWS body as described above, where the payload of the JWS is a zero-length octet string.

+We will refer to these as "POST-as-GET" requests.
+On receiving a request with a zero-length (and thus non-JSON) payload, the server MUST authenticate the sender and verify any access control rules.
+Otherwise, the server MUST treat this request as having the same semantics as a GET request for the same resource.

+The server MUST allow GET requests for the following resources(see
+{{resources}}, in addition to POST-as-GET requests for these
+resources:

+* The directory resource
+* The newNonce resource
+* Certificate resources

+Allowing GET requests for the directory and newNonce resourcse enables clients to bootstrap into the ACME authentication system.
+GET requests for certificate resources allow non-ACME entities to consume certificates resulting from ACME interactions.
+If a server regards certificate resources as sensitive, then it SHOULD assign them capability URLs {{?W3C.WD-capability-urls-20140218}} so that they cannot be guessed and thus have to be obtained from an authorized party.

 ## Request URL Integrity